Emotion Regulation : Dialectical Behavior Therapy

 • Poor Physical and Mental Health: Ineffective management of emotions can contribute to stress, anxiety, and depression, adversely affecting overall physical health, including increased risk of heart disease and weakened immune response.

-• Impulsive Behavior: Difficulty in controlling emotions often results in impulsive decisions and actions, leading to risky behaviours and potential negative consequences in various aspects of life.
+• Impulsive Behavior: Difficulty in controlling emotions often results in impulsive decisions and actions, leading to risky behavior and potential negative consequences in various aspects of life.

 • Reduced Quality of Life: Chronic struggles with emotion regulation can diminish life satisfaction, leading to a pervasive sense of unhappiness and a decreased ability to enjoy daily activities and achievements.